 Dental health is often overlooked.
 One reason it gets neglected is the busyness of life.
 People have lives filled with early morning meetings, appointments, playdates, soccer games and meals that need cooking.
-In the midst of the chaos, it’s hard to keep up with such a small thing as dental health.
+In the midst of the chaos, it’s hard to keep up with a small thing like dental health.

 While it may seem small, in reality, dental health affects your overall health much more than you may realize.
 Untreated dental problems – or simply ignored dental habits – can lead to serious health issues of various kinds.

 For that reason, it’s crucially important to take care of dental health – even when it feels like you don’t have time.
 A great way to maintain good oral hygiene is to keep up dental habits in the workplace.

 1. Dental Health for an Individual